 WALLET:NH, etc. The name is limited to 10 characters.

-When you are entering new values for pools and wallets, make sure that pool has defined the correct port and the wallet address is fully defined (for example, ETH address should include 0x at the beginning).
+When you are entering new values for pools and wallets, make sure that the pool has defined the correct port and the wallet address is fully defined (for example, ETH address should include 0x at the beginning).

 If you are doing this for the first time, start with something simple.
 Define the Ethereum pool and ETH wallet or NiceHash pool and wallet you use there, so you will easier see how the things work.